trustcrypto/OnlyKey-Firmware/README.md

-# OnlyKey-Firmware-US
+# OnlyKey-Firmware

 This is the official firmware for **OnlyKey** - The Two-factor Authentication & Password Solution.
 For general information on OnlyKey check out the Kickstarter page: [OnlyKey Kickstarter Page](http://www.crp.to/ok)

 OnlyKey pre-orders are available here: [OnlyKey Pre-order](http://www.crp.to/po)

 ## Introduction ##
+There are two available version of the OnlyKey firmware:

 **OnlyKey Firmware US** is the U.S. version of the OnlyKey firmware that comes pre-installed on the OnlyKey (U.S. Customers).
+**OnlyKey Firmware IN** is the International version of the OnlyKey firmware that comes pre-installed on the OnlyKey (International Customers).

+For more information on the difference between the two versions see the [OnlyKey FAQ App](https://github.com/onlykey/OnlyKey-Firmware/wiki/FAQs).
 In order to configure an OnlyKey that already has firmware loaded install the [OnlyKey Chrome App](https://github.com/onlykey/OnlyKey-Chrome-App).

 ## Installation ##
 In order to install the latest version of the OnlyKey firmware: